 …

 The H.248 MG is now requested to support RTCP-based reporting, see RPRTCP (3.1) and (3.2).
-The SIP UE collects the data and provides finally a SIP-based reporting (together with the UE-local measurements (2.2)).
+The SIP UE collects the data and provides SIP-based reporting (together with the UE-local measurements (2.2)).

-No H.248 Statistics are requested on the H.248 MG; the RPH.248 is hence lacking in this example.
+No H.248 Statistics are requested from the H.248 MG; the RPH.248 is hence lacking in this example.

 Additional filtering capabilities: